sleepyseal/TransferScore/Readme.md

 Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
 ============================================================================
-This repo is the official implementation of
+This repo is the official implementation of our paper
-## Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
+* Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
 A Metric for Unsupervised Evaluation of Domain Adaptation.
-To cite this work:
+Accepted by ICLR2024, to cite this work:
 ## Requirements
 ```
 pytorch>=1.8.0